muratk3n/thirdwave/en/README.md

 ---

-EW ppl in admin is a win for progs
+Fin ppl should not be too happy with Yellen just yet either, but EW ppl in admin is a win for progs

 "@Zachary